Harness#

 pushes – a

-with the number of calls to gst_harness_push_to_sink
+intwith the number of calls to gst_harness_push_to_sink

-- src_crank_and_push_many(cranks: int, pushes: int) FlowReturn #
+- src_crank_and_push_many(cranks: int, pushes: int) FlowReturn#

 Transfer data from the src-

-.
+Harnessto the main-Harness.
 Similar to gst_harness_push_from_src, this variant allows you to specify how many cranks and how many pushes to perform.
 This can be useful for both moving a lot of data at the same time, as well as cases when one crank does not equal one buffer to push and v.v.MT safe.

 Added in version 1.6.

-- src_push_event() bool #
+- src_push_event() bool#

 Similar to what gst_harness_src_push does with

-are being transferred automagically.
+Buffer, this transfers aEventfrom the src-Harnessto the main-Harness.
+Note that someEventare being transferred automagically.
 Look at sink_forward_pad for details.MT safe.

 Added in version 1.6.

-- classmethod stress_thread_stop() int #
+- classmethod stress_thread_stop() int#

 Stop the running